 We can also use this expression in a script line by line like below

 #!/bin/bash mkdir sleep 5 ls

 By default is given delay parameter to the sleep, the function is interpreted as seconds but we can change the interpretation by providing.

 We can provide a delay parameter as minute by providing

 mpostfix.
 In this example, we will create a 1-minute delay

 Hours delay can be specified like below.
 We will use

-h as prefix.
-Following example will wait for 1 hour before executing next command.
+h as a prefix.
+The following example will wait for 1 hour before executing the next command.

 $ sleep 1h